 Kim Jong-un - Suryong, First Secretary of the Workers Party of Korea, First Chairman of the National Defense Commission, Chairman of the Central Military Commission of the WPK, and Supreme Commander of the Korean People's Army.

 Kim Jong-un is something of an unknown quantity.
-He was born in 1983 or 1984; when he took over, he was the youngest head of state in the world, and he still is.
-He attended school in Switzerland under the pseudonym Pak-un; those who knew him described him as awkward around girls, a lover of basketball, and good at sports (weird considering his current reputation).
+He was born in 1983 or 1984; when he took over, he was the youngest head of state in the world.
+However, as of 2020, he has lost the title and is the third-youngest. note He attended school in Switzerland under the pseudonym Pak-un; those who knew him described him as awkward around girls, a lover of basketball, and good at sports (weird considering his current reputation).
 He returned to North Korea in the early 2000s and attended the officer training academy at Kim Il-sung University.
 But beyond that, there wasn't much planned for him, because he wasn't expected to be the successor.
 Kim's older brother Kim Jong-nam was the original heir apparent to Kim Jong-il, but he lost that title when he was caught trying to sneak into Japan with a fake passport to go to Disneyland Tokyo (yes, really).
 Kim Jong-Un shot to prominence — and his father's favor — after that.

 After Kim Jong-il's death, Marshal Ri Yong-ho, head of the General Staff of the Korean People's Army, smoothed Kim Jong-un's way to power and oversaw the handover of allegiance from the military to the new Kim.
 In 2012, Kim was appointed Marshal, the highest rank in the KPA not held by his father or grandfather.
 The grateful Kim pledged to share power with the loyal Ri and reward him with vast sums of money.
 Oh no, wait, we mean he had him executed.
 It wouldn't stop there; in 2013, Kim would execute his own uncle, Jang Sung-taek; as he was the Vice-Chairman of the National Defence Commission, he was effectively the most powerful man in the DPRK after Kim himself.
 The charges against Jang were morbidly hilarious and included "clapping half-heartedly" and having a granite monument to Kim moved to a "shaded corner".
 There were even claims in 2015 that he had his aunt Kim Kyong-hui, Jang's wife, poisoned the previous year for complaining about her husband's death.